border-trade-demonstrators/.github/profile/README.md

    - a need or willingness to experiment with novel multi lateral information sharing frameworks to enable multiparty and bi-directional information sharing
    - applying algorithmic (e.g. LLM) learning which can be used for data validation and consistency checks
 4. Your email will be processed by a cross departmental and C4DTI/ICC team
-5. If your application is successful we will ask for a Github username and you will be invited in to a repository where you can read more about existing border trade demonstrators.
+5. If your application is successful we will ask for a Github username and you will be invited in to a BTDs dashboard repository where you can read more about existing border trade demonstrators.
+You will be able to submit a ticket in Github which lets you fill out a simple template expressing your interest in specific a specific BTD.
 We will work with you to see how you can best participate and you may be invited to be part of several matching BTDs.

 ### Submit a proposal for a new Border Trade Demonstrator